Rookout/docs/docs/breakpoints-reference.md

         1. *width* - change dump width
         1. *collection_dump* - change the max depth at which collections will be dumped
         1. *string* - change the max size of the string prefix that will be dumped
+        1. *limit* - change all of the configurations that will be dumped

 #### Understanding Object Access Limitations